 Casablanca to Muscat (Day 14)

 On the final day of our Moroccan adventure, we had to catch an early morning flight to Muscat, Oman.
 We opted to spend our last night in Marrakech instead of traveling back to Casablanca.
 To make the most of our remaining time, we decided to let loose and have some fun at Boho 27 Hostel.
-We ended up partying and getting quite drunk, which made for a memorable experience.

 Since there were no public transportation options available in the early hours of the morning, we arranged for a private airport transfer from Marrakech to Casablanca Airport.